jinyoungjo/academic-kickstart/content/authors/admin/_index.md

 I am a Social Science Research Professional in the Department of Linguistics at Stanford University.
 I received my Ph.D. in Linguistics at UCLA, where I investigated the sources of individual differences in phonology and used computational methods to model inter-speaker variation.
 I also investigate phonological development and the characteristics of child-directed speech.
 Recently, my research draws on linguistic insights to understand the performance of Large Language Models.

-If you are a graduate student or a faculty member at Stanford Linguistics, you can schedule a meeting with me <a href="https://jinyoungjo.youcanbook.me">here</a>, or come to my office hours.
+If you are a graduate student or a faculty member at Stanford Linguistics, you can schedule a meeting with me <a href="https://jinyoungjo.youcanbook.me">here</a>.

-Spring 2025 Office Hours: Tuesdays 11:30pm-1:30pm